JLSecOps/JLcyberfortress/projects/penetration-testing/README.md

 # Penetration Testing

-## Key Objectives
+## Key Objective
-- Conduct ethical hacking to test the resilience of systems against potential attacks.
-- Use tools like Metasploit to simulate exploitation scenarios.
-- Provide a comprehensive report with actionable remediation strategies.
+To simulate real-world cyberattacks to uncover vulnerabilities, test system defenses, and recommend actionable remediation strategies.

 ## Overview
 This project focuses on simulating real-world cyberattacks to identify weaknesses in system defenses.
 The penetration testing exercises include network scanning, vulnerability exploitation, and reporting.